How to tame the rogue Matatu Industry in Kenya and create millions of Jobs

 - The government will be able to seal the loopholes where revenue leaks sufficed.

 - Financial institutions will have enough liquidly to advance loans to businesses.

 - The investors will be unburdened the headache of managing the hard-knock matatu crews on their own.

-- Extortion and harassment of the matatu crew by the police will be eliminated because it will be hard for the police to extort from the saccos.
+- Extortion and harassment of the matatu crew by the police will be eliminated because it will be hard for the police to extort from the SACCOs.

-- Lawlessness on the part of the matatu crew will also be eliminated because they will be answerable to the sacco management.
+- Lawlessness on the part of the matatu crew will also be eliminated because they will be answerable to the SACCO management.

-- More white-collar jobs will be created in the sacco offices.
+- More white-collar jobs will be created in the SACCO offices.

-Unless there are any other reasons why the Matatu Industry in Kenya cannot be reformed in this way, then the government has no otherwise but give us Kenyans a working public transport system which will also greatly benefit them in terms of revenue collection.
+Unless there are any other reasons why the Matatu Industry in Kenya cannot be reformed in this way, then the government has no otherwise but to give us Kenyans a working public transport system which will also greatly benefit them in terms of revenue collection.